ericniebler/stl2/review/2010808 Batavia review.md

 CC: p3 needs same cleanup just like `disable_sized_sentinel`. [so cleaned]

 [range.view]
-RD: Ask Core for another Oxford comma. [,]
+RD: Ask Core for another Oxford comma.
+[Got one: ,]

 AM: "A container" to "Most containers". [changed]